SubhamKarmakar24/snapshot/README.md

 <br />

-## To run the app in Web, Android or iOS :
+## Running the app in Web, Android or iOS :
 - Open a terminal inside the `frontend` folder.
 - Run `expo start`.
 - A console will open in the Web Browser.